 As one would expect, an analytical process involving vast datasets, begins with gathering and preparing the data, and ends with some form of evaluation.
 The ML process follows this analytical model, but with several key differences.

 - Data collection: Identify and gather all the data the algorithm will need to learn from and evaluate.
-Remember: most algorithms need large quantities of data to function accurately and limit overfitting (reductive analysis sometimes caused by a small and too specific training dataset).
+Remember: most algorithms need large quantities of data to function accurately and increase generalization capacity.

-- Data preparation: Clean, organize, and format the data into an accessible form.
-Bad data (labeling mistakes, inconsistent formatting, unstructured data in structured fields, etc.), missing data, and unclear features can all affect algorithm performance.
+- Data preparation: Clean, organize, and format the data into an accessible form, perform feature selection, feature engineering, etc. Bad data (labeling mistakes, inconsistent formatting, unstructured data in structured fields, etc.), missing data, and unclear features can all affect algorithm performance.

 - Training: A training dataset for supervised learning will be exposed so that the algorithm learns underlying rules for mapping inputs to outputs.

-- Testing: The algorithm model is tested against a dataset to measure its performance and how well it learned.
-Note: In many cases, ML analysts will try multiple algorithms, testing each to determine which performs best.
+- Testing: The model is tested against a holdout dataset to measure its performance and how well it learned.
+Note: In many cases, ML engineers will try multiple algorithms, thoroughly optimizing, and testing each to determine which performs best (model selection).
 It is not unusual to use multiple approaches to reach optimal results.

 The process steps above are limited to those required to prepare an ML model for a general ML project.
-Real-world ML projects start with the problem identification, matching the problem to potential ML models, and ends with deployment and monitoring of the model for the target dataset.
+Real-world ML projects start with the problem identification, matching the problem to a potential ML solution, and ends with deployment and monitoring of the model for the target dataset.